RehabEngGroup/MOtoNMS/src/StaticElaboration/readme.txt

-- c3d files must be converted in .mat with C3D2MAT.m - C3D2MAT - before running Static Elaboration step
+- c3d files must be converted in .mat with C3D2MAT.m - C3D2MAT_btk or C3D2MAT_c3dserver - before running Static Elaboration step

 - acquisition.xml file is required and can be generated with mainAquisitionInterface.m - AcquisitionInterface -